William C. Shiel Jr., MD, FACP, FACR

 - Cracking, inflamed lips or throat, or red "strawberry" tongue

 The above criteria are used to make a diagnosis of Kawasaki's disease.
 The terminology "incomplete Kawasaki's disease" is sometimes used for patients with only some features of classical Kawasaki's disease.
-Most patients are under 5 years of age.
+Most patients are under 5 years of age with a peak incidence at 18 months of age.

 What is mucocutaneous lymph node syndrome?